PhilippeNguyen/mtg_draft_bot/README.md

 # mtg_draft_bot

-Code for training a simple neural network bot which will draft the M19 Magic The Gathering Core Set.
+Code for training and running a simple neural network bot which will draft Magic The Gathering sets.
+Allows user to simulate a draft of 8 bots, or use a GUI to draft against 7 bots.

-Uses the data from [https://github.com/khakhalin/MTG](https://github.com/khakhalin/MTG) (some of their processing code is used here in the draftsimtools subfolder).
-The paper can be found here [https://arxiv.org/abs/2009.00655](https://arxiv.org/abs/2009.00655), and the model I use in this repo is similar to the neural network model in the paper.
+The model I use in this repo is similar to the neural network model in the paper [https://arxiv.org/abs/2009.00655](https://arxiv.org/abs/2009.00655).
 I use tensorflow-keras model instead of pytorch.

-Currently, code here is just for training the NN model and running a simulation draft with 8 copies of that model.
-You can see an example of the simulation below.

 Currently supported sets: M19 and STX, will add more more sets if data for those sets becomes available.